 Equipment Components

-Pneumatic conveyors have a few key components.
-These include: a feed system, a conveyor line, gaseous flow equipment (air mover) and solid gas separation equipment.
-The feed system feeds the solid material into the gaseous stream as it blocks the gas from continuing on into the storage systems.
-The conveyor line, sometimes called a conduct line, carries the items or material down the line and through the system.
-Usually, the solid gas separation equipment is a centrifugal separator, jet filters or bags.
-The gaseous flow equipment, or air mover, is often something like a stainless steel positive displacement blower.
-Other common conveyor components include: dust collection systems, chutes, diverter valves, rotary valves, bin vent filters, end receivers and termination vessels.
+Pneumatic conveyors are composed of several essential components.
+These include a feed system, a conveyor line (also known as a conduct line), gaseous flow equipment (such as an air mover), and solid gas separation equipment.
+The feed system introduces solid materials into the gaseous stream, preventing the gas from entering storage systems.
+The conveyor line transports these materials through the system.
+Solid gas separation equipment, such as centrifugal separators, jet filters, or bags, effectively separate solids from the gas stream.
+The gaseous flow equipment, often a stainless steel positive displacement blower, facilitates the movement of air through the system.
+Additional components commonly found in pneumatic conveyors include dust collection systems, chutes, diverter valves, rotary valves, bin vent filters, end receivers, and termination vessels.

 Benefits